Andrew Yang’s $10 Million Fundraising Achievement Snubbed By CNN

 “There may not be an edict coming down from on high to ‘destroy’ those candidates who threaten the system, but there are natural defense mechanisms that kick in.
 And so, strange graphics are made that just happen to exclude you, fact checks are written that don’t seem to arrive at the facts at all, coverage vacillates from total blackout to wild smears.”

-As often is the case when Yang is excluded, his supporters have taken to pushing the “YangMediaBlackout” hashtag across social media to draw attention to the treatment of his campaign.
+As often is the case when Yang is excluded, his supporters have taken to pushing the “YangMediaBlackout” hashtag across social media to draw attention to the perceived treatment of his campaign.

-Yang is currently set to take the debate stage in October and needs 3 percent or higher in one more DNC-approved poll to qualify for the November debate.
+Yang is currently set to take the debate stage in October and needs 3 percent or higher in one more Democratic National Committee-approved poll to qualify for the November debate.